 Investors are eligible for SEIS/EIS tax relief

-An investor using an advanced subscription agreement benefits from SEIS/EIS tax reliefs.
-However, the structure of the advanced subscription agreement is critical to ensure SEIS/EIS eligibility, and HMRC will look at this on a case-by-case basis.
+An investor using an advance subscription agreement benefits from SEIS/EIS tax reliefs.
+However, the structure of the advance subscription agreement is critical to ensure SEIS/EIS eligibility, and HMRC will look at this on a case-by-case basis.

 What is the difference with convertible loan notes?

 Convertible loan notes are similar in that ordinary shares are issued at a future valuation.
 Conversion is triggered in the same way by a next funding round, a sale or a listing with the shares being issued at a discount to the then share valuation.

 Investment through convertible loan notes, however, is debt.
 Investors have entitlement to be repaid and receive interest.
 Repayment is typically at the third anniversary of the investment, with investors having the right to claim for their money back early if the startup become insolvent before then.

 Investors also have the right to receive interest, although this is usually ‘rolled up’ so that interest is paid only when the convertible loan notes become repayable as above.